mwarrens63/PySimpleGUI-MVC-Prototype/README.md

 # PySimpleGUI-MVC-Prototype
-This code demonstrates using PySimpleGUI and the peewee ORM to develop and MVC prototyp system.
+This code demonstrates using PySimpleGUI and the peewee ORM to develop and MVC prototype system.